FasahatSiddiqui/Hard-Clustering/README.md

-Interested readers can go through the published paper on it [1][2], where it was tested for grey outdoor images.
+Interested readers can go through the published paper on it [1][2], where these were tested for grey outdoor images.